f5vmr/svxlinkbuilder/README.md

 <p>A copy of the design for an interface can be found on g4nab.co.uk.
 There is also a link to a web page showing the modification instructions for a CM-108 USB Sound Card.</p>
 <h2>The programming of the SDCard</h2>

 <p>As discussed, start with a download of <b>Raspberry OS Bookworm Lite</b> from RaspberryPi.org.
 Use a 8 or 16 GB MicroSD Card and transfer the image to the card, best using the <b>Raspberry Pi Image builder</b> from the same source. <b> You MUST make the user 'pi' - PLEASE DO NOT DEVIATE from this advice, as you will get issues. </b> You can however use your own password.
 There are versions of Raspberry Pi Imager for all operating systems.
 It allows for full WiFi usage.
-Do not forget the SSH tab.</p>
+Do not forget the SSH tab in 'Services'.</p>
 <p>In the first box <b>device</b> select 'No Filtering'</p>
 <p>In the second box <b>Choose OS</b> select 'Raspberry Pi OS (Other)' then 'Raspberry Pi Os 32 Bit' under which you will see 'Debian Bookworm with no desktop environment'.
 Select this</p>
 <p>Now select <b>Choose Storage</b> where you will be invited to select the sdcard.</p>